 The full Forecast Database is accessible online via our Forecast Database console.
 This can be found via the Forecasts tab on the website.

 The console (below) allows subscribers to select data by region, country and year.
-They can then select from 58 application groups across our 8 segments.
+They can then select from 58 Application Groups across our eight segments.
 Finally they choose which of our comprehensive set of metrics they want.
-Then hit "Generate Now!" and the data will be delivered in excel format.
+Then hit "Search!" and the data will be delivered in excel format.

 If you have any further questions about the Forecast Database, or if you would like to arrange a demo, please don't hesitate to contact us.